remlapmot/rmdmetro/README.md

 ./dockerbuild3
 ```

-* The commands in `dockerint` launch the container at its bash shell
+* The commands in `dockerint` launch the container interactively at its bash shell
 ```bash
 ./dockerint
 ```